By Matt May

 When to go

 With over 300 days of sunshine in the year, the weather in the Costa del Sol is good all the year round.
 Summer lasts for over eight months.
-The peak season time is of course from mid-April to mid-June and later from August to September.
-But the rest of the year is also conducive towards a comfortable holiday.
+In winter it can be cold inland in the hills - temperatures on the coast are typically a few degrees warmer than inland, and this can be a factor in winter.

 How to get there